ronsperber/PINN/README.md

 - `pinn_utils/pinn.py`: Contains the `PINN` class
 - `pinn_utils/training.py` : Contains the `train` function used to train any network, given the network, training data set(s), and loss function
-- `pinn_utils/ode_solve` : contains the `ode_solve` function to solve an ordinary differential equation or system.
+- `pinn_utils/ode_solve.py` : contains the `ode_solve` function to solve an ordinary differential equation or system.
 Given initial conditions and a differential equation residual F, it tries to minimize F on the training set as well some helper functions
-- `pinn_utils/pde_solve` : contains the `pde_solve` function to solve a partial differential equation or system.
-It must be given a set X_DE and a diffential equation residual for X_DE and optional sets of pairs of the form (X_IC, f_ic) or (X_BC, f_bc) where these are pairs of sets and residuals to minimize on those sets
+- `pinn_utils/pde_solve.py` : contains the `pde_solve` function to solve a partial differential equation or system.
+It must be given a set X_DE and a diffential equation residual for X_DE and optional sets of pairs of the form (X_IC, f_ic) or (X_BC, f_bc) where these are pairs of sets and residuals to minimize on those set
-  `pinn_utils/derivatives.py` : contains functions to compute both ordinary and partial derivatives for a function on a set X
+- `pinn_utils/derivatives.py` : contains functions to compute both ordinary and partial derivatives for a function on a set X
 - `pinn_utils/de_sols.py`: Analytic solutions for example DEs used in the app.
 - `pinn_utils/ode_meta.py`: Dictionary of metadata for each DE.
 Includes order, parameters, `F` function, analytic solution (if available), and display information.
 - `stpinn.py`: Streamlit app demonstrating the solver and showing analytic solutions for comparison.